Delhi University Admission Process for ECA Quota (2026–27)

-The University of Delhi (DU) offers an Extra-Curricular Activities (ECA) quota for undergraduate admissions, allowing students to gain admission based on their proficiency in various extracurricular fields.
-This quota is part of the supernumerary seats, meaning it is in addition to the regular intake and does not affect the merit-based admissions.
-For the upcoming academic session, DU has outlined specific procedures and criteria for ECA quota admissions.
+The University of Delhi (DU) offers an Extra-Curricular Activities (ECA) quota for undergraduate admissions.
+This quota allows students to gain admission based on their proficiency and achievements in various extracurricular fields.
+The ECA quota falls under supernumerary seats (additional seats beyond the regular intake capacity).
+These seats do not affect the regular merit-based admissions.
+All DU colleges must offer ECA seats (typically up to 5% combined for ECA + Sports quota, with equal distribution directives in recent years).

 Eligibility Criteria

-1. CUET Score: Applicants must appear for the Common University Entrance Test (CUET) for undergraduate programs.
-A weightage of 25% is given to the CUET score in the ECA admission process.
+1. CUET Score: Candidates must appear for the Common University Entrance Test (CUET UG-2026).
+A 25% weightage is given to the CUET score in the final merit calculation.

-3. Participation in Trials: For certain ECA categories, candidates are required to participate in physical trials.
-The trials assess the candidate's practical skills in their chosen activity.
+2. Participation in Trials: For most ECA categories, candidates must participate in physical/audition trials conducted by the University.
+These trials assess practical skills and performance in the chosen activity.

 Application Process

-1. Registration: Candidates must register on the DU UG Admission Portal.
+1. Registration: Candidates must register on the DU UG Admission Portal (CSAS-2026) at admission.uod.ac.in.

-2. Selection of ECA Categories: During the application, candidates can select up to three ECA categories they wish to apply for.
-It's essential to choose categories offered by the colleges in which the candidate is interested.
+2. Selection of ECA Categories: Candidates can select up to three ECA categories during the application.
+They should choose categories offered by their preferred colleges.

-3. Uploading Documents: Candidates need to upload their ECA certificates and CUET scorecard.
-The uploaded certificates must be self-attested and in the prescribed format.
+3. Uploading Documents: Candidates need to upload self-attested ECA certificates (maximum 5 best certificates per category from the notified period, usually the preceding 3–5 years) and the CUET scorecard.
+Certificates must be in the prescribed format.

 4. Payment of Fees: An additional fee of ₹100 per ECA category is required, in addition to the regular application fee.